ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 As defined in {{sec-client-public-key-change}}, a possible change of the client's authentication credential requires the client to upload to the RS a new access token bound to the new authentication credential.

-Given a Recipient Context within the Group OSCORE Security Context, the RS MUST delete every access token associated with that Recipient Context if any of the following occurs:
+Given a Recipient Context within a Group OSCORE Security Context, the RS MUST delete every access token associated with that Recipient Context if any of the following occurs:

 * The RS deletes that Recipient Context.